Brown Widow Spiders

 Appearance and Size Facts

-- Brown Widows are gray to brown in color
+- Brown widows are gray to brown in color

 - White and black markings on the top surface of their abdomen